kuzudb/kuzu-docs/src/content/docs/cypher/index.md

 WHERE p2.age > 18
 RETURN p2.name AS adult;
 ```
-When you copy-paste the above blocks into the Kùzu CLI and press Enter, it will execute both statements
+When you copy-paste the above blocks into the Kùzu CLI and press Enter, it will execute each block
-sequentially in a single transaction.
-All you have to do to run multi-line statements is to ensure
-that each block is syntactically valid and ends with a semicolon.
+sequentially, so you don't have to send individual queries one at a time.

 ---